vanHeemstraSystems/ai-life-coach/300/200/200/README.md

 - [A Week Planning based on the Pyramid of Success] ()
 - ...

-We will attach them to the ChatAIBot prompt as follows:
+We will attach them to the [ChatBotApp](https://chatbotapp.ai/) prompt as follows:

 ... more